FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Schema location

-The XML schema is available via the web at the URL http://fixprotocol.io/2023/orchestra/interfaces/, which is consistent with its XML namespace.
+The XML schema is available via the web at the URL https://fixprotocol.io/2023/orchestra/interfaces/, which is consistent with its XML namespace.

 ### Root element

-The root element an Orchestra interfaces XML file is `<interfaces>`.
+The root element of an Orchestra interfaces XML file is `<interfaces>`.
 This snippet shows that element with required namespaces:

 ```xml